 More than 99 percent of Algerians are Muslims.
-The state religion is Islam, but all citizens have the legal right to practise their religion and converting from Islam is not a criminal offence.
-However, it is illegal to proselytise to Muslims, and converts may face pressure and harassment from their communities.
+The state religion is Islam, but all citizens have the legal right to practise their own religion and conversion is not a criminal offence.
+However, it is illegal to proselytise to Muslims.
+Those who leave the religion may face pressure and harassment from their communities.
 Believers have also reported recent struggles to obtain visas for foreign Christian workers, as well as discrimination in several other areas of life.

 Despite these issues, the Church in Algeria has been growing in recent decades.
 Some churches have seen an incredible increase in numbers, particularly among those from a Kabyle Berber background.